Frequently Asked Questions

 9. Do you offer financing?

-Answer: Yes, we work with Allegro Acceptance who specializes in easy keyboard instrument financing.
+Answer: Yes, we work with Piano Credit Company & Allegro Acceptance who specialize in easy keyboard instrument financing.
 We finance new, used, acoustic or digital and have competitive rates with flexible terms.

 10. Do your pianos have a warranty?